 Ekso Bionics, as the accounting acquirer, recorded the merger as the issuance of stock for the net monetary assets of Holdings accompanied by a recapitalization.
-This accounting was identical to that resulting from a reverse merger, except that no goodwill or intangible assets was recorded.
-The historical financial statements of Holdings before the Merger have been replaced with the historical financial statements of Ekso Bionics before the Merger in this and all future filings with the SEC.
+This accounting was identical to that resulting from a reverse merger, except that no goodwill or intangible assets were recorded.
+The historical financial statements of Holdings before the Merger have been replaced with the historical financial statements of Ekso Bionics before the Merger in filings with the SEC subsequent to the Merger, including this filing.
 The Merger is intended to be treated as a tax-free exchange under Section 368(a) of the Internal Revenue Code of 1986, as amended.

-Retroactive Conversion of all Share and Per Share amounts
+Retroactive Conversion of all Share and Per Share Amounts

-In accordance with reverse merger accounting guidance, amounts for Ekso Bionics' historical (pre-merger) common stock, preferred stock and warrants and options to purchase common stock including share and per share amounts have been retroactively adjusted using their respective exchange ratios in these financial statements, unless otherwise disclosed.
+In accordance with reverse merger accounting guidance, amounts for Ekso Bionics' historical (pre-merger) common stock, preferred stock and warrants and options to purchase common stock including share and per share amounts have been retroactively adjusted using their respective exchange ratios in these financial statements, except for the pre-Merger amounts shown in the Statement of Stockholders' Deficit or unless otherwise disclosed.
 The conversion ratios were 1.5238, 1.6290, 1.9548 and 1.9548 for shares of common stock, Series A preferred stock, Series A-2 preferred stock and Series B preferred stock, respectively.